Devereaux House (Salt Lake City): Description

 The house is Victorian in character, with evidence of French-influenced detailing.
 It is built of brick with cement plaster overlay.
 A mansard roof forms the third floor.
 A wide porch wraps around the south and east sides.
 The grand house and its large yard have been preserved in the middle of the city without a perimeter fence, so the yard has the appearance of a park.
 William Jennings expanded and landscaped the grounds.
-The house is surrounded by larger and newer structures including Vivint Smart Home Arena, the Triad Center, and the Salt Lake City Union Pacific Depot and the surrounding The Gateway development.
+The house is surrounded by larger and newer structures including Delta Center, the Triad Center, and the Salt Lake City Union Pacific Depot and the surrounding The Gateway development.

 The interior features a large stair hall with a drawing room to the left and a library to the right.
 To the rear of the parlor lies a banquet room, and a dining room is behind the library.
 The second floor has many bedrooms, and the attic houses servants' quarters and a billiard room.
 The house was noted for the high quality of its woodwork and appointments.